ioccc-src/winner/2024/ferguson1/README.md

 Except on the Oregon Trail.

 I was right too: the entire game is worse, far far worse.
 After this won I did a full sequence.
-This is from start to finish and I include it for your amusement.
+This is from start to finish and I include it for your amusement (see [gotos.txt](gotos.txt)).
 Or horror.
 There are a few times where the line is the same but that only shows how very often the line changes.
-It is a total of 985 changes, counting function calls (i.e. each call to one of the few functions is a jump); calls to the macros are not counted.
+It is a total of **985** (!) changes, counting function calls (i.e. each call to one of the few functions is a jump); calls to the macros are not counted.

-This is in a program that is JUST 85 lines!
+This is in a program that is **JUST 85 (!) lines**!
 A program that has only 85 lines COUNTING the `#include`s, `#define`s, other functions and 14 blank lines that jumps 985 times is astonishing.
+Of course that's not the only technique but the title of the award and the judges' remarks are rather fitting as it is diabolical to follow this code (and the theme of the game fits as well); the [obfuscation.html](obfuscation.html) shows even more on this - and the other things I did as well.

 > I have yet to see a single study that supported the supposition that GOTOs are harmful (I presume this is not because nobody has tried).
 Nonetheless, people